MANHATTAN COCKTAIL

 While the origins of the Manhattan cocktail remain somewhat foggy, most attribute its creation to the Manhattan Club, a social club founded in Manhattan in 1865.
 It pairs whiskey with sweet vermouth and Angostura bitters, and is typically garnished with cherries--the best you can lay your hands on.

 Manhattans can be made with bourbon or rye (if you make one with Scotch whisky, it’s called a Rob Roy).
-We’re partial to rye, as we find its zesty spice plays well with the bitter and herbal elements in vermouth.
-This version from mixologist Nic Christiansen pairs Barrell Craft Spirits’ big-boned rye whiskey with the softening influence of Contratto Vermouth Rosso.
+This version from BCS Blender and award-winning mixologist Nic Christiansen pairs Barrell Bourbon Cigar Blend with the softening influence of Contratto Vermouth Rosso.
 A two-to-one ratio of Angostura to orange bitters brings out even more dimension.

 Manhattan